-Implementing a business intelligence suite in your organization is about more than simply collecting additional data—it’s about converting this data into actionable insights.
-The amount of data an organization can collect today from a variety of sources offers it the ability to see under the hood, understand which processes are working, and help teams prepare for future trends.
+Implementing a Business Intelligence suite in your organization is about more than simply collecting additional data — it’s about converting this data into actionable insights.
+The amount of data an organization can collect today from a variety of sources offers the ability to see under the hood, understand which processes are working, and help teams prepare for future trends.
 However, without properly analyzing and comprehending the data you collect, all you have is figures and numbers with no context.

 Qualitative data is slightly harder to pin down as it pertains to aspects of an organization that are more interpretive and subjective.
 This includes information taken from customer surveys, interviews with employees, and generally refers to qualities over quantities.
 As such, the analysis methods used are less structured than quantitative techniques.

 2021 Analytics trends you need to know:Read More

 Measuring Quantitative Data

 Quantitative analysis methods rely on the ability to accurately count and interpret data based on hard facts.
 Our first three methods for upping your analysis game will focus on quantitative data:

 1. Regression analysis

 Regression studies are excellent tools when you need to make predictions and forecast future trends.
 Regressions measure the relationship between a dependent variable (what you want to measure) and an independent variable (the data you use to predict the dependent variable).
 While you can only have one dependent variable, you can have a nearly limitless number of independent ones.
 Regressions also help you uncover areas in your operations that can be optimized by highlighting trends and relationships between factors.